Dually affine Information Geometry modeled on a Banach space

-When the vector space is constant $B_\mu = B$ and the parallel transport maps are the identity, we recover Weyl's definition.
-Note that in our defintion the $s_\mu$ map is not required to be defined on all of $M$ and to be surjective.
+When the vector space does not depend on the point $\mu$, $B_\mu = B$, and the parallel transport maps are the identity, we recover Weyl's definition.
+Note that in our definition, the domain of $s_\mu$ map could be smaller than $M$, and the image could be smaller than the vector space.

 Def.~\ref{def:affine-space}(AF2) with $\mu_1=\mu_3=\nu$ and $\mu_2=\mu$ becomes

 Let us compute, where defined, the \emph{change-of-origin} map $s_\mu \circ s_\nu^{-1}$ in an affine space.
 At $\rho = s_\nu^{-1}(w)$, $w \in B_\nu$, it holds